-Suitability of the data for factor analysis.
+Suitability of the Data for Factor Analysis

-Prior to performing EFA, the factorability of the remaining 90 items was assessed.
-Visual inspection of the correlation matrix revealed numerous correlations of at least .3, suggesting reasonable factorability [34].
-Three pairs of highly correlated items (> .8), were identified and one item from each pair was removed to avoid item redundancy [35].
-The Kaiser-Meyer-Olkin (KMO) measure of sampling adequacy (.84) and Bartlett's test of sphericity, $x^2(4005) = 13563.38$, p < .001 each indicate that the correlation matrix was appropriate for analysis [34].
+Prior to performing exploratory factor analysis (EFA), the factorability of the remaining 93 items was assessed.
+Visual inspection of the correlation matrix revealed numerous correlations of at least 0.3, suggesting reasonable factorability [34].
+Three pairs of highly correlated items (>0.8) were identified and one item from each pair was removed to avoid item redundancy [35].
+The Kaiser-Meyer-Olkin (KMO) measure of sampling adequacy (0.84) and Bartlett's test of sphericity, $x^2(4005)=13563.38$ , p<0.001, each indicate that the correlation matrix was appropriate for analysis [34].
 Further, the sample met the recommended minimum item ratio of 2:1 [29].
 Given these indicators, the data was deemed suitable for analysis and a factor analysis was conducted with the remaining 90 items.